python-pillow/Pillow/RELEASING.md

 ```
 * [ ] Create [binary distributions](#binary-distributions)
 * [ ] Upload all binaries and source distributions with ``twine upload dist/Pillow-4.1.0-*``
-* [ ] Manually hide old versions on PyPI such that only the latest major release is visible when viewing https://pypi.org/project/Pillow/ (https://pypi.org/manage/project/Pillow/releases/)

 ## Point Release